Toggle Dark Mode

 It’s important that you go into your Facebook settings so you can make sure that the content you are posting can only be seen by those you want to see.
 You should make a point to look at your profile the way others see it so you can decide what changes you need t make to your share settings.
 You should also make sure you are browsing securely.
 To do this, go to security settings and play around with what login notifications and approvals you want for your profile.

-Don’t Use Flash all the Time on Your Laptop
+Don’t Use Flash on Your Laptop

 Having flash on all the time can cause your computer fans to spin up to try and cool down your PC.
 It’s time you try giving up having Flash running by installing plug-ins that won’t load Flash content unless you’re on a whitelist site or if you click the flash button to load.
 This will also help to save battery life on your device.
 If you use Google Chrome, try FlashControl or FlashBlock if you’re on Firefox.